hashicorp/terraform-website/content/source/docs/cloud/run/index.html.md

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

 Retrying the run will create a new run with the same configuration version.
 If it is a VCS-backed workspace, the pull request interface will receive the status of the new run, along with a link to the new run.

+## Planning Modes and Options

+In addition to the normal run workflows described above, Terraform Cloud supports destroy runs, refresh-only runs, and several planning options that can modify the behavior of a run.
+For more details, see [Run Modes and Options](./modes-and-options.html).

 ## Run States